ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 ### Lastpass
 - Have the ability to choose priority of auto fill when you have multiple accounts for a single URL (currently alphabetical or order added priority)

-### Iterm2
+### iterm2
 - ~~When splitting a window or making a new tab, the new window or tab would already be on the working directory.~~ [**WISH GRANTED**](https://coderwall.com/p/9xo7aq/open-up-iterm2-splits-in-current-working-directory)

-### MacOS
+### macOS
 - cmd + tab needs to be faster.
 I have no idea why its so slow.

 ### OBS
 - Default value for container recording should be mp4 or matroska NOT flv

+### Github
+- Set up notifications to see changes for specific files or directories
+  - ie, I may not want to get notified for all changes to a project but perhaps only to certain files

+### Anki
+- Without addons or plugins, change the import delimitter from card to card (can already change the delimitter from front to back)

 ### New Product Ideas
 - A script that can convert wikipedia pages (or any text) into flashcards
 - Custom TV - a database for all video files.
 Video players randomly iterates through your videos and based on your criteria plays the videos.
-Could be random
+ - could either be playing randomly or based on some order
+ - if video was embedded in a web based browser, youtube videos could be incorporated in the database
 - Photo/Video reminder.
 Database of all photos and videos.
-Database contains meta data about who is in the photos/videos (possibly with facial recognition) sends photos and videos to people IN the photos based on criteria via email Email for each person gives options to change notification preferences.
+Database contains meta data about who is in the photos/videos (possibly with facial recognition)
+ - sends photos and videos to people IN the photos based on criteria via email

-### Github
-- Set up notifications to see changes for specific files or directories
-  - ie, I may not want to get notified for all changes to a project but perhaps only to certain files

-### Anki
-- Without addons change the import delimitter from card to card (can already change the delimitter from front to back)
+ - Email for each person gives options to change notification preferences.